jolivain/glslsandbox-player/README.md

 windows (this can be useful to put the the program behind other windows having transparent areas).

-  Complete full screen can be requsted by setting `GSP_X11_FULLSCREEN` environment variable to `1`.
+  Complete full screen can be requested by setting `GSP_X11_FULLSCREEN` environment variable to `1`.
 If the window manager honor the request, the window surface will have the same dimension as the screen.

   Mouse cursor can be disabled/hidden by setting `GSP_X11_CURSOR` environment variable to `0`.
 When the variable is unset, the standard